A person holds a white electromagnetic field (EMF) meter with a green circuit board antenna in front of their face, seated at a black table.

 Final Thoughts On The Cornet ED88T

 The Cornet ED88T is a very popular meter and is preferred by many professionals over meters and detectors like the Trifield TF2.
 It does have some unique functionality, like reading the frequency range of Radio Frequency.
-I personally don’t find it as user-friendly as the TF2, but it is an extremely high-quality meter with very similar functionality.
-I certainly don’t think you’ll go wrong if you purchase the Cornet ED88T.

 Check out the current price on Amazon.